alteryx/ayx-developer-sdk/docs/references/file_provider_markdown.md

     information for each output anchor that is associated with this tool.
 Each output dictionary has 3 keys: `anchor_name`, `records`, and `metadata`.

+	`outputs`: This is a list of dictionaries that specify where the tool\'s output anchor information should be stored.
+It\'s optional since not all tools have output.
+You should specify output information for each output anchor that is associated with this tool.
+Each output dictionary has 3 keys: `anchor_name`, `records`, and `metadata`.

      -   `anchor_name`: Contains a string that corresponds to the name of the output anchor, which has to match an output anchor name